 It is imperative for company leaders to recognize the signs of emotional or mental distress in their teams.
 Noticing burnout symptoms becomes significantly more challenging if there is not an established open communication standard.
 Pierce PR makes two-way communication a priority with our “quarterly one-on-one check-ins” between agency leadership and individual team members.

 Check-ins encourage our team to communicate about challenges, personal development opportunities, and many other topics in an ongoing way.
 It also allows our leadership the opportunity to relay any observations that could be contributing to our performance such as work load, team functionality and attitude, and potentially assess if we are at risk for burnout.
 Check-ins create a safe space to get the additional organizational support employees need to reduce, not just manage, stress before reaching a breaking point.

 One of the best ways to support your team’s mental health is by organizing company outings.
 As a primarily remote team, we always look forward to spending time together at dinners and work dates at our favorite Nashville coffee shops as often as possible.
 Whether it’s playing games or making time to chat, even over Zoom, having non-work related experiences with coworkers can build trust and deepen employee connections.

 A few Pierce PR team members at our favorite Nashville restaurant, Nada.

 One of Pierce PR’s core values is to “Be Grateful.”
 We believe intentionally showing our appreciation for one another is of the utmost importance to our team’s overall success.
 A simple “thank you” goes a long way during a busy day and should never go unsaid.
 It’s rewarding to receive gratitude from your peers and leadership but is equally beneficial to dish it out as well!

-Carson Brown is an Account Coordinator at Pierce Public Relations.
+Carson Brown is an Account Manager at Pierce Public Relations.